-This area involves significant management estimate and judgement over uncertain future outcomes, including the timing and ultimate full settlement of long-term policyholder liabilities, which requires involvement of actuarial specialists.
-As a consequence, the area is significant for our audit and we considered it a key
+The area involves significant management estimate and judgement over uncertain future outcomes, including the timing and ultimate full settlement of long-term policyholder liabilities, which requires involvement of actuarial specialists.
+As a consequence, this area is significant for our audit and we considered it a key audit matter.